bitwarden/contributing-docs/docs/contributing/pull-requests/chromatic.md

 ## Reviewing

-Each pull request author is responsible for reviewing the _UI Tests_ results in Chromatic.
+Chromatic will mark a pull request as pending if there are visual changes.
+Each pull request author is responsible for reviewing the _UI Tests_ results in Chromatic and approve that the changes are intentional.

 The tests can easily be accessed by clicking on the **UI Tests** check in the pull request.

 ![Chromatic UI Tests](ui-tests.png)